4R3B3LatH34R7/MyanCalXL/README.md

 Until I am officially allowed to port, I won't be able to share my VBA code.

 ## Acknowledgements and Thanks
-All credits goes to Mr. Yan Naing Aye and also to the people who asked a simple question like, "How do we convert Myanmar dates to Western Dates...and vice versa?"...
+All credits goes to Mr. Yan Naing Aye and also to the people who asked a simple question like, "How do we convert Myanmar dates to Western Dates...and vice versa?"...|
+We porter are literally like the Porters who carry stuff from the sellers, in this case the original author and the buyers, the Myanmar Users, to their doorsteps...

 ## Further Information
 I searched and found that Mr. Yan Naing Aye has also a GitHub repo [here](https://github.com/yan9a/mmcal).\